Security-Onion-Solutions/securityonion-docs/soc-customization.rst

 Action Menu
 -----------

 :ref:`alerts`, :ref:`dashboards`, and :ref:`hunt` have an action menu with several default actions.
 If you'd like to add your own custom HTTP GET or POST actions, you can copy ``/opt/so/saltstack/default/salt/soc/files/soc/menu.actions.json`` to ``/opt/so/saltstack/local/salt/soc/files/soc/menu.actions.json`` and then add new entries.
-(Previous to Security Onion 2.3.60, this would be done in ``alerts.actions.json`` or ``hunt.actions.json``.)

 For example, suppose you want to add ``AbuseIPDB`` with URL ``https://www.abuseipdb.com/check/{value}``.
 First, copy ``/opt/so/saltstack/default/salt/soc/files/soc/menu.actions.json`` to ``/opt/so/saltstack/local/salt/soc/files/soc/menu.actions.json``: